magenta-aps/osdatascanner/docs/decision-history.md

 indicates, that the matched number is not really a CPR-number, but rather part of a larger number, which is separated by spaces.

+Do note that a number separated from the CPR-number by a symbol, such as a parenthesis, is not considered immediately before or after the CPR-number, the _symbol_ is.

 ##### Surrounding mixed case words

 If the word immediately before or after the matched number is a word with